Made in one bowl, healthy pumpkin chocolate chip bread is moist and decadent but full of whole grains and natural sweetness.

 - 1 cup semisweet chocolate chips, extra for sprinkling on top if desired

-- Split the batter evenly between the two loaf pans and bake for 1 hour to 1 hour and 15 minutes depending on the size of your loaf pans — mine are extra long so it only took an hour.
-A toothpick or a knife inserted in the middle should come out clean when the bread is done baking.
+- Split the batter evenly between the two loaf pans and smooth the tops.
+Bake for 1 hour to 1 hour and 15 minutes depending on the size of your loaf pans.
+A toothpick inserted in the middle should come out clean, or with a few crumbs clinging, when the bread is done baking.

-- Let cool 10-15 minutes in pans before removing to a wire rack to cool completely.
+- Let cool 10 to 15 minutes in pans before removing to a wire rack to cool completely.